 References

-See #EnchantedDreams: The #PreRaphaelite Art of ER Hughes @BM_AG.
-It is rather special! http://www.birminghammuseums.org.uk/bmag/whats-on/enchanted-dreams-the-pre-raphaelite-art-of-edward-robert-hughes [Tweet].
+See : The Art of ER Hughes .
+It is rather special! birminghammuseums.org.uk/bmag/whats-on/ [Tweet].
 Retrieved fromhttps://twitter.com/BM_AG/media

 Bibliograpahy